 - OpenAI Whisper Large-v3 is the best multilingual model (99+ languages)

-- VidNotes combines Whisper's transcription with AI summaries, flashcards, and action items
+- VidNotes combines Whisper transcription with AI summaries, flashcards, and action items

-- AI transcription is 5-10x cheaper and 100x faster than human transcription
+- AI is 5-10x cheaper and 100x faster than human transcription

-For most workflows (YouTube videos, podcasts, lectures, meetings), AI transcription is now the best choice.
-VidNotes goes beyond raw transcription to generate AI-powered summaries, flashcards, action items, and an interactive AI chat—all for $9.99/month or $49.99/year.
+For most workflows (YouTube, podcasts, lectures, meetings), AI is the best call now.
+VidNotes goes past raw transcription with AI summaries, flashcards, action items, and an interactive AI chat, all for $9.99/month or $49.99/year.

 Try VidNotes today on iOS, web (app.vidnotes.app), or as a Chrome extension.
-Android support is coming soon.
+Android coming soon.

 Pricing: $9.99/month or $49.99/year.
 Free trial available.